Davidslv/RamenRush/README.md

 ### First Launch

 On first launch, the game will:
-- Initialize an 8×8 grid with random ingredients
+- Initialize a **4×4 grid** with 4 random ingredients (matching original Pico-8 game)
-- Generate your first customer order
+- Generate **4 customer orders** showing ingredient + quantity (x1, x2, or x3)
-- Display the game grid with placeholder colors (until sprites are added)
+- Display the game grid with ingredient emojis (🍜🥚🥩🥬)
+- Show order cards at the bottom of the screen

 ## 🧪 Running Tests